escardin/angular2-community-faq/best-practices.md

 ## ElementRef, nativeElement and Renderer

 Official documentation recommends against using `nativeElement` directly.
 The reason for this is because it is not WebWorker safe (It may also not work with Universal, and alternate renderer implementaitons).
 The preferred approach is to use the `nativeElement` with the Renderer.
+Of course, if you don't plan on using any of the cool stuff mentioned above, and are only targeting desktop browsers, then you should feel free to do whatever works; sometimes that's the only option.

 Consider the following examples